 Advanced Levels Technical = 67.34% pass

-The GCE board also revealed that 37 outstanding candidates scored 25 points out of the 25 available at the Advance Level with 5 A grades.
+The GCE board also revealed that 37 outstanding candidates scored 25 points out of the 25 available at the Advanced Level with 5 A grades.

-Letter grades are used and below is the grading system used by the Cameroon GCE board for the examinations it administers:
+Letter grades are used and below is the grading system used by the Cameroon GCE board for the examinations it administers at the GCE Technical and General Education at Ordinary Level, Advanced Level, ITC and ATC:

 Letter grades A, B, and C represent a passing grade, with the A grade being the highest and the C grade being the lowest, and U (unclassified) representing a fail.
 Grades lower than C are not stated on the certificate.

-- GCE A Level Grading scale: A, B, C, D, E, O or F
+GCE A Level and ATC Grading scale: A, B, C, D, E, O, or F

 Letter grades A, B, C, D, and E represent a passing grade, with the A grade being the highest and the E grade being the lowest.
 An F (fail) is not a passing grade and is not stated on the certificate